Six Proven Ways to Build Energy-Smart Walls

 Progressive builders and designers have redefined what it means to build an efficient envelope: Windows: R-5 Slab: R-10 Basement walls: R-20 Wood-frame walls: R-40 Roof: R-60

 Efficient wall assemblies depend on airtightness, moisture storage, and drying potential

 Air leaks are a wall’s worst enemy.
 In cold-climate, high-R buildings, the exterior sheathing spends a significant portion of the year below the dew point of the interior air because of heavily insulated walls.
 If warm interior air leaks out through the wall cavity, the moisture it carries will condense on the sheathing and can result in rot and mold growth.
-Great care must be given to achieve less than 1 air change per hour at 50 pascals (1 ACH50), or less than 0.1 cfm of air leakage per square foot of shell area.
+Great care must be given when air sealing to achieve less than 1 air change per hour at 50 pascals (1 ACH50), or less than 0.1 cfm of air leakage per square foot of shell area.
 This is five times tighter than the Energy Star airtightness standard and creates the need for mechanical ventilation.